 When Greville refused to pay, the manservant stabbed his master, and then turned the knife on himself.
 Greville died in great pain four weeks after the incident after his physicians treated the wounds with pig fat that turned rancid and spread infection.
 The castle plays host to a range of activities this Halloween from fire jousting, storytelling and some more scary offerings as well.

 In the 17th century, Dorothy Southworth fell in love.
 Despite her family being Catholic she became entangled with the son of a nearby Protestant family, the De Hoghtons, meeting in secret and keeping their love hidden.
 Their tryst discovered, they had planned elope, but her lover and two of his friends were murdered by her brother.
 Dorothy is said to have gone mad and died of a broken heart in a French convent.
 Three skeletons were later discovered in the walls of the ancient hall and Dorothy is rumoured to be the tormented White Lady.
 This Halloween half term there will be spell making and witch talks with Janey, the rumoured witch of the Southworth clan.

-Mentioned in Shakespeare, Pontefract Castle was once known as Pomfret, an imposing and important building in England.
-It held hundreds of prisoners, many of who scratched their names in the walls of the dungeons for all eternity.
-It was here in 1311 that King Edward II beheaded his cousin, Thomas Earl of Lancaster, and is also reportedly the place where King Richard II was held in 1399 till his death, rumoured to have been starved and neglected till he met his maker.
-Pontefract Castle is now a ruin, demolished by Oliver Cromwell.
-However on Halloween night you can take a ghost walk around the grounds, if you’re feeling brave enough.
+Mentioned by Shakespeare, Pontefract Castle was once known as ‘Pomfret’.
+An imposing castle, described by King Edward I as the Key to the North, it held hundreds of prisoners, from soldiers to lords and kings.
+It was here, in 1322, that King Edward II beheaded his cousin, Thomas Earl of Lancaster.
+It is also, reportedly, the place where King Richard II was held in 1399 until his death, where it is rumoured he was starved and neglected until he met his maker.
+The Castle is now a ruin, demolished by order of Parliament.
+However, you can still visit the dungeon where prisoners carved their names into the rock during the English Civil Wars.